 I have realised that the best way for me to teach the importance of focus and listening to my children is to let other people they interact with on a regular basis to work with me.
 Consistency is key.
 Over the years, I have asked the babysitter, their grandparents or even our neighbours to help me out.

 I have also decided to supplement my personal efforts by enrolling them in a martial arts class.
 Aside from being able to work off their excess energy physically, and keeping them away from their gadgets for a couple of hours a week, I see the discipline needed in this sport.
 I believe that the same discipline will help them learn how to focus and listen properly, among many other things.

 I have read a lot of positive reviews from other parents on how martial arts training has made a huge difference in their children’s focus and listening skills.
 Their attention to detail has improved and their school grades have noticeably improved.

 Stop Losing Sleep and Start Helping Your Child Achieve More At School

-Training in a great child-focused martial arts school has tons of benefits that will really help your child academically and socially.
+Training in a great child-focused martial arts school has tons of benefits that will really help your child excel, academically and socially.

 8 behaviours affecting your child’s success in school…